Thu, 04/18/2019 - 10:00am

 Blockchain is the combination of three key technologies — the internet, private key cryptography and a protocol that covers incentivization.
 It allows for a clear and easy-to-follow path for goods, money, and information that’s protected from risk.
 In its simplest form, some describe blockchain technology as a spreadsheet in the sky.
 Deloitte states that it’s likely that industries will continue to adapt this technology to gain traction in areas ranging from cost savings to boosting ROI.
 Blockchain is also helping companies gain competitive advantages over others.

 Where Is Blockchain Technology Being Used?
 As noted, it’s potential is limitless.
-Take a look at a few key industries already seeing the potential this type of tool can offer.
+Take a look at six key industries already seeing the potential this type of tool can offer.